Researcharhieve9/adversarial-vision/README.md

 ## Overview

 This repository contains code for **Progressive Alignment for Robust Domain Adaptation (PARDA)**.
-It aims to improve robustness under domain shift in Unsupervised Domain Adaptation (UDA) under clean and adversarial settings.
+A robust domain adaptation framework that progressively aligns source and target domains under both clean and adversarial setting.

 ## Supported Benchmarks